Tris123FC/Portfolio/3_ab_test/README.md

 The researchers who perform the AB test are looking for changes in key performance metrics which suggest preferences from the audience.

 <img width="850" alt="image" src="https://github.com/user-attachments/assets/0ec4966c-0448-49b3-91fe-4f8d8d87fb6d">

+In the picture above, the audience is looking at two landing pages.
+Here the key performance metric is conversion rate.
+The.... landing page performs better with a .... conversion compared to...